Skip to main content

 💡 Each emoji used in a Shoutout = 1 point.

-Step 2: Build Your Reward Store
+Step 2: Build Your Rewards Store (Optional)

 Create rewards that reflect your culture—monetary or not.
 On the Rewards tab, you can: